OCHA-DAP/viz-iati-ukraine/README.md

-# Covid-19 visualization
+# Ukraine IATI Dashboard

+> We are no longer maintaining the Ukraine IATI Dashboard as of 14/08/2023
+>
+> Contact us at [hdx@un.org](mailto:hdx@un.org) with questions or feedback.

-A simple visualization using published IATI data on Covid-19.
+A simple visualization using published IATI data on Ukraine.

-Data is generated nightly by the [OCHA-DAP/hdx-scraper-iati-viz](https://github.com/ocha-dap/hdx-scraper-iati-viz) repository.
+Data was last generated 14/08/2023 by the [OCHA-DAP/hdx-scraper-iati-viz](https://github.com/ocha-dap/hdx-scraper-iati-viz) repository.

 ## Build Setup